 Ethan Morris, DVM

-Director of Surgery and Managing Partner of the Veterinary Referral Center of Northern Virginia
+Director of Surgery and Owner of the Veterinary Referral Center of Northern Virginia

 Dr. Ethan Morris was born and raised in Lyndhurst, Ohio which is a northeastern suburb of Cleveland.
 He is the third son of a family of four boys.
 After finishing high school at University School in Cleveland in 1989, he attended Tulane University in New Orleans, LA.
 While attending Tulane he worked at the Audubon Zoo.
 It was that experience that reinforced his enthusiasm for a career in veterinary medicine.
 At Tulane he received a Bachelor of Arts in Classical History and a minor in Biology.
 After graduating from Tulane in 1993 he attended Tufts University School of Veterinary Medicine.